 File > Page setup…

 Opens a window to specify the side measurements to be used in the RTF output, or when printing.
-Appearance and functionality vary greatly depending on the operating system.
+Appearance and functionality vary greatly, depending on the operating system.
 However, they comply with the appearance of the standard window.